“The more I read, the more I acquire, the more certain I am that I know nothing.”

 Impressions of Paris, two months before the 2024 Summer Olympics

-In Paris, at the Assemblee Nationale, neon replicas of classic statues held the accouterments of Olympic sports.
-I read that transportation and sanitation workers were demanding fair compensation for the extra work required to make the games run smoothly.
-We walked the Seine, enjoying the wide promenade divorced from cars, and the glorious Louvre that stretches for blocks.
-There were even clean open public bathrooms— a godsend for David who was reacting to something he ate.
-The only thing marring our walk was the rain and the police sirens.
-We wondered if all that police activity was normal.
-Then we saw a line of paddy wagons go by – over a dozen— filled with people dressed alike.
-Beautiful Paris didn’t look so lovely.
-I read that the Boulevards in Paris were created to aid the Gendarme in chasing rebelling workers.
+In Paris, at the Assemblée Nationale, neon replicas of classic statues held the accouterments of Olympic sports.
+Transportation and sanitation workers were demanding fair compensation for the extra work required to make the games run smoothly.
+We walked the Seine, enjoying the wide promenade divorced from cars, and the glorious Louvre that stretched for blocks.
+There were even clean, open public bathrooms— a godsend for David, who was reacting to something he ate.
+Police sirens marred the peace of our walk.
+We wondered if all that law enforcement activity was normal.
+We saw a line of paddy wagons go by – over a dozen— filled with people dressed alike.
+Boulevards in Paris were created to aid the Gendarme in chasing rebelling workers.
 That tradition continues.

-We had already walked ten miles, our capacity, so we found the bus stop, but we took the wrong bus, and then a light rail to its final subway stop, As a result, we saw parts of the city that tourists don’t usually see; massive working-class apartment buildings on the outskirts, and the gleaming financial district.
+We had already walked ten miles, so we found the bus stop, but we took the wrong bus, and then a light rail to its final subway stop, through parts of the city that tourists don’t usually see—massive working-class apartment buildings on the outskirts, and the decidedly uncharming financial district.

-The apartment we were staying in had a bed that came down from the ceiling, filling the entire space.
-We were way to tired to enjoy anything but a bed.
-Dave was feeling sicker and was grateful for the bathroom.
-Unlike the people living in tents on the Seine, two or three every block, we had everything we needed.
+Our Paris apartment was a closet.
+It had a bed that came down from the ceiling, filling the entire space.
+We were too tired to need anything else.
+Dave was sick and grateful for the bathroom.
+Unlike the people living in tents on the Seine, we had everything we needed.

-I made a reservation for two days in Vernon at the place that was far enough from Monet’s garden to be affordable, but close enough that a long walk would get us there.
-The owners of loft were artists and it showed in decorations and layout of the place, which, compared to our tiny room clumsily decorated in Cormeilles, was a spacious a beauty.
-On the table when we arrived were four miniature macaroons, too pretty to eat – so we ate them slowly and methodically.
+Our place in Vernon was far enough from Monet’s garden to be affordable, but close enough that a long walk would get us there.
+The owners were artists.
+Compared to our tiny room, clumsily decorated in Cormeilles, the apartment was a spacious beauty.
+On the table were four miniature macaroons, almost too pretty to eat, so we consumed them slowly and mindfully..

-We had a full day to walk toward Monet’s garden, backward a mile to the bridge over the Seine then a three-mile river walk to Giverny.
+We had a full day to walk the eight miles to Monet’s garden, and back.
 We noted the play of light on the water, the wildflowers changing color with each move of cloud and sun.
-Even the essence of cows in the meadow changed their spots with the movement of clouds.
+Even cows in the meadow changed their spots with the movement of clouds.
 Half a mile from Monet’s home, the walking and biking paths diverged.
-The cyclists had a wide road into the meadow.
-We were in deep woods.
-The splendor of trees was a stark contrast when the path met the road and a complex of parking lots and stressed tourists.
-Here there were more Americans than we had encountered in eight months.
+We were in cool woods.
+The splendor of trees was a stark contrast when the path met the road and a complex of parking lots and stressed tourists— more Americans than we had encountered in eight months.

 At the door to Monet’s Garden, we turned around, stopping only for lunch, to get our dose of English eavesdropping.
-The man was from New Jersey, newly divorced, kids on their way to college.
+A man from New Jersey was newly divorced.
 His parents had been married for 50 years.
 “Never once did I hear them argue.”
 The man loved the French espresso.
-His French friend said, that he drinks ten cups a day.
-The New Jersey fellow looked up espresso machines and French coffee on Amazon; determined to begin a new life.
+His French friend said that he drinks ten cups a day.
+The New Jersey fellow looked up espresso machines and French coffee on Amazon, determined to begin a new life.

 We left the café and turned away from Monet’s Garden.
-Immediately we were alone, pausing to sniff and snap photos of every flower in the gardens and meadows along the way.
-It was a glorious day for the senses, with just a taste— enough— of crowds.
+Immediately, we were alone, pausing to sniff and snap photos of every flower in the gardens and meadows along the way.
+It was a glorious day for the senses, with just a taste of crowds.

 All day I was thinking, ignorantly, that impressionism was a lie, because all of the natural world before us looked like impressionist paintings.
 Then I read up.
-The impressionists were realists, divining to capture the world as it appeared outside where color is ever changing, where lines blur, where two shapes become one.
+The impressionists were realists, striving to capture the outdoors as it appeared where color is ever-changing, where lines blur, where two shapes become one.

 Post-Impressions of Paris.

-I also read about post-impressionists.
-They are the ones who incorporate what they see with what is inside.
-Perhaps posts-impressionists are the real truth tellers.
-We know their impressions are individual.
-None of us see the world the same way.
+I also read about the Post-impressionists.
+They combined what they saw and what was inside.
+Perhaps post-impressionists are the real truth-tellers.
+None of us sees the world the same way.
 We are all gathering impressions through a prism of our past.
+The goal is to be as honest about that as we can.

-Then again, some good things happened.
-I found an avenue that honored Dulce September, an African National Congress member, who spent time as a political prisoner in South Africa.
+My Paris impressions were not all angry and mean.
+We found the avenue honoring Dulcie September, an African National Congress member, who spent time as a political prisoner in South Africa.
 In France, she organized international support against apartheid.
-In 1988 she was assassinated in Paris.
-Two years later South African apartheid fell.
-In 1998, people in Paris organized to recognize her life with a park and road name.
+In 1988, she was assassinated in Paris.
+Two years later, South African apartheid fell.
+In 1998, people in Paris recognized her life with a park and an avenue.
+Standing on Dulcie September Avenue, I prayed that the day would come soon when Israeli apartheid falls, and Palestinian activists get their statues and plaques.

-In the evening a rainbow created an arc as big as Paris.
-My last impression of France.
-A prism of color.
+In the evening, an arc-en-ciel as big as Paris made sure my last post-impression of France was a prism of color.